 There’s a reason why magazines like Forbes and Entrepreneur continue to write articles about how the wealthy think: we know that there must be something different about people who can create the kind of financial freedom that most of the population will never see.

-If your goal is to start working with wealthy clients, recognizing that high-net-worth individuals are wired a bit differently than your traditional real estate clients will help you maximize your efforts to market yourself as a luxury real estate agent.
+If your goal is to start working with wealthy clients, recognizing that high-net-worth individuals are wired a bit differently than your traditional real estate clients will help you maximize your efforts to market yourself to the wealthy as a luxury real estate agent.

 In fact, luxury real estate agents need to make substantial mindset shifts of their own to start attracting high-end clientele.

 Here are 3 essential mindset shifts that luxury real estate agents need to

 marketing to the wealthymake to attract wealthy clients:

 #1: You Need to Spend More to Make More

 Yes, wealthy clients notice your typos and other branding inconsistencies.
 In the luxury real estate market, details are everything.